sourcegraph/about/blogposts/code-intelligence-for-more-languages-and-lsp-language-server-protocol-support.md

 **Update:** Sourcegraph now uses [Sourcegraph extensions](https://docs.sourcegraph.com/extensions) for language support.
 This blog post has been removed to avoid confusion.

-We're still eager to sponsor people to build and improve open-source, LSP-based language servers.
+We're still eager to sponsor people to build and improve open source, LSP-based language servers.
 [Contact us](/contact) if you're interested, either as a part-time effort or to [join our team](https://github.com/sourcegraph/careers) as a full-time member.